 Global Market Access

 Zacks Trade caters to U.S.-based investors and international traders alike.
 Those based outside the U.S. can access a single Zacks Trade platform from over 200 national markets, from Canada to Australia.
-Regardless of location, Zacks account holders can trade in about 90 markets in nearly 20 countries, though the platform’s customer service team is only available during extended North American business hours.
+Regardless of location, Zacks account holders can trade in about 90 markets in nearly 20 countries, although the platform’s customer service team is only available during extended North American business hours.

 - Mostly Low Trading Commissions.
-By and large, Zacks Trade charges lower commissions than the competition.
-That’s excellent news for high-volume traders who’d like to pay as little as possible – and have the confidence to place and execute complex trades with minimal support.
+By and large, Zacks Trade charges lower commissions than the competitors who also cater to serious traders (as opposed to more novice-friendly brokerages known for free commissions).
+That’s excellent news for advanced, high-volume traders who’d like to pay as little as possible — and have the confidence to place and execute complex trades with minimal support.
 Bear in mind that commissions on non-U.S.-listed equities may be higher than those for U.S.-listed equities.

 - Few Additional Account Fees.
-Zacks Trade’s non-commission fee schedule is reasonable.
+Zacks Trade’s account fee schedule is reasonable.
 Other than excess withdrawal fees and currency conversion fees, you won’t encounter too many financial surprises here.

 - Powerful Trading and Analytics Tools for Serious Investors.
 Zacks Trade account holders have access to a vast array of powerful trading and analytic tools, like watchlists and advanced market data, plus research insights from dozens of respected outlets and some niche shops too.
 That’s great for investors with the confidence and know-how to interpret professional-grade research reports.
-Having such broad-based access under the same digital roof sure is also nice.
+Having such broad-based access under the same digital roof sure is nice.

 - Three Trading Platforms to Choose From.
 Zacks Trade has three distinct trading platforms: Zacks Trade Pro, Zacks Trader, and Client Dashboard.
 The last isn’t really appropriate for complex trades, but it’s great for account management purposes.
 Between them, Zacks Trade Pro and Zacks Trader support pretty much any use case.
-Zacks Trader really comes in handy for on-the-go and behind-the-firewall trading.
+Zacks Trader comes in handy for on-the-go and behind-the-firewall trading.

 - Truly Global Market Access.
 Zacks Trade is available to investors in over 200 countries around the world, all of whom have access to about 90 different exchanges in roughly 20 countries.
 It’s hard to do better in a single, consumer-facing trading platform.